-"Little League Baseball", "Little League", and "LL" are registered trademarks of Little League Baseball, Inc. Williamsport, PA 17701, and are used here for identification purposes only.
+"Little League Baseball" and "Little League" are registered trademarks of Little League Baseball, Inc., Williamsport, PA 17701, and are used here for identification purposes only.
+If you're looking for the official Little League Baseball home page, click here.
+Links to web sites for many individual leagues and districts can be found in the links section of this site.

 |